joshwlewis/unitwise/README.md

 'kilogram.(meter/second)2' was equivalent to 'kilogram.meter.(meter/second2)'.
 This resulted in two unique features:

-- An expression grammer built with a PEG parser.
-This makes expression parsing more efficient and allows nestable parentheses.
+- An expression grammar built with a PEG parser.
+This makes expression parsing more efficient and allows nested parentheses.
 For example, this is possible: '(kilogram.(meter/second)2)2'

 - Smart compatibility detection.
 Each unit is reduced down to its most elementary atoms to determine compatibility with another unit.
 For example, it knows that